-One of the amazing and exciting things about the Godzilla: King of the Monsters teaser released at Comic-Con over the weekend was that it didn't hide any of the movie's new takes on beloved Toho Studios kaiju.
-Of course, Godzilla can't be the king of the monsters if there aren't any other monsters.
-And it looks as though the big three of Godzilla's frenemies are making their first appearances in an American movie.
-Let's take a look at one of them now!
+Godzilla: King of the Monsters is the long-awaited follow-up to 2014’s Godzilla and looks to once again prove size matters.
+Of course, Godzilla can’t be the king of the monsters if there aren’t any other monsters.
+And it looks as though the big three of Godzilla’s frenemies are making their first appearances in an American movie.
+Let’s take a look at one of them now!

 Mothra is a legitimately weird and wonderful movie.
 It starred a famous Japanese comedian as the story’s lead newspaper reporter (these movies are populated usually by reporters and scientists and few others) but also featured The Peanuts, a popular singing duo consisting of identical twin sisters Yumi and Emi Ito.
 The story follows a research group investigating an irradiated island in the South Pacific that, as they soon learn, is home to an amazing primitive society, including a pair of eight-inch-high, fairy-like adult twins, whom one of the visitors kidnaps for use in a Vegas-style show.